 Where did the name Building Block come from?

 The name Building Block embodies our goal of reimagining everyday accessories through the playful use of elemental materials and forms.
-In the context of today's limitless consumer landscape, we like to think of the brand as a paired-down index of items from which to build upon, a narrative in basics, and an exercise in timeless design.
+Our collection offers an index of items that are meant to be endlessly built upon or pieced together.

 Who works at Building Block?

-We are a team of five in California and a team of one in Taipei, Taiwan.
-Kate is our master e-commerce, press, and studio manager; Dana is our wholesale accounts and newsletter whiz; Camille is the brain behind our marketing; and Jamie is our superstar developer in Taipei who manages supply chain and production.
-The company was founded by sisters, Kimberly and Nancy, who design every product and wear all other various hats required to manage a small business.
-We're a small, proud team of women of color that are always open to collaboration within and beyond our community.
+We are a team of five in California and Taipei, Taiwan.
+Kate is our master e-commerce, press, and studio manager; Dana is our wholesale accounts manager and newsletter whiz; and Jamie is our superstar developer in Taipei who manages supply chain and production.
+The company was founded by sisters, Kimberly and Nancy Wu, who have backgrounds as industrial designers and have designed every product since BB's conception in 2011.
+We're a small + proud team of women of color that are always open to collaboration within and beyond our community.

 I love the ____ bag you used to make!
 Why don’t you make it anymore?